-Works are not located within a Candidate Noise Management Area (CNMA) and there are no Candidate Quiet Areas (CQA) on the major road networks mapped during Environmental Noise Directive (END) Round 3.
+Works are not located within a Candidate Noise Management Area (CNMA) or Candidate Quiet Area (CQA).

 The night-time modelled noise level (Lnight) within the scheme extents ranges between 70 and 75 decibels, with noise levels dropping to between 55 and 60 decibels at the nearest Noise Sensitive Receptor (NSR) (residential property) (Scotland's Noise Scotland's Environment).